ld5ehom/market-web/README.md

 -   **Issues** : [task-2-main](https://github.com/ld5ehom/store-web/tree/task-2-main)
 -   **Details** :

-    -   **Set up Mock Client to Implement Product Components on the Main Page**
+    -   **Set up Mock Client to Implement Product Components on the Main Page** [f2efaf7](https://github.com/ld5ehom/store-web/commit/f2efaf72df928caa2b73c5638d6c7e48a8dcb0c0) :
         -   Used the Faker.js API to generate mock data.
             -   npm install @faker-js/faker --save-dev
         -   Defined product data types to facilitate parallel development of the frontend and backend.
         -   Displayed and arranged product information on the main page using mock data.
+    -   **Main Page Carousel Banner and Product List Implementation**
+        -   Implemented the product infinite scroll feature using the React Intersection Observer API to load recommended products as the user scrolls.
+        -   Added an infinite scroll functionality that automatically loads more products as the user scrolls down the page.
+            -   npm i react-intersection-observer
+        -   Created a banner on the main page using react-responsive-carousel.
+            -   npm install react-responsive-carousel --save
+        -   Added getServerSideProps in the Product component for server-side rendering.

 **Task 3: Search Page**